theatersoft/home/README.md

 > This step stages a set of customized deploy-<host> scripts in `package.json` and deployment files in the `deploy` directory so you should now `git commit -a` the changes to your `local` branch.

-5. Deploy to each configured host
+**4. Deploy to host(s)**

-Run the deploy scripts individually to install each configured host.
-This installs the platform [@theatersoft/server](https://www.npmjs.com/package/@theatersoft/server) , [@theatersoft/client](https://www.npmjs.com/package/@theatersoft/client), and configured service modules.
+Run the host deploy scripts individually.
+They install the platform server [@theatersoft/server](https://www.npmjs.com/package/@theatersoft/server) along with any configured service modules and also [@theatersoft/client](https://www.npmjs.com/package/@theatersoft/client) on the localhost.

 ```
 npm run deploy-`hostname`
 ```

-> The default install location is `/opt/theatersoft`.
+> The install location is `/opt/theatersoft`.
 The `package.json` file in that directory contains operational scripts.

+> TODO Certificate installation for HTTPS server.
+Install `server.cer` and `server.key` in `/opt/theatersoft/.config/theatersoft`.

+> In order to use the normally privileged HTTPS port 443 as a normal user, we need to use `authbind`.
+Run `npm run authbind`once to set this up.

-6. Start the platform manually.
+**5. Start the platform**
 ```
 cd /opt/theatersoft
 npm run start
 ```
+> Install systemd services so the platform boots up automatically.
+  TODO generate and install the service files from the templates in `system`.

-7. Start a client
+**6. Start a client**

 Use the current stable version of Chrome to run the client web app.

 * Open `https://localhost`
 * Enter `0000` at the passcode screen.
 (Change config.password if desired.)
 NOTE Upcoming client pairing removes insecure password login.

 ### Other Administration Tasks

-### Configure port forwarding for external clients
+### Configure port forwarding for external network access

 ### Using Self-signed Server Certificates in Chrome
 Open `chrome://settings/certificates`